-“Since we started working with Samsara, I’ve seen our ability to see safety in a much clearer lens,” said COO Robert Howard.
-“We have more data.
-We’re able to give feedback to our drivers faster, more accurately, and just have more information to make better decisions to show how much we’re improving in the area of safety.”
+"Since we started working with Samsara, we have a clearer, more holistic view of safety," said COO Robert Howard.
+"We have more data.
+We’re able to give feedback to our drivers faster and more accurately.
+We use that information to make better decisions and to show how much safety is improving at Dohrn."

 Dohrn’s partnership with Samsara has transformed their safety program.
 Previously, they only coached drivers if they received a ticket or were involved in an accident.
 But now, the team has the driving data and associated dash cam footage to be able to coach drivers proactively.
 The company invested in dash cams for the first time in its history, and Dohrn’s new proactive safety coaching program focuses heavily on employee engagement.

 “Samsara allows us to gauge the type of coaching and additional training that we can supply the employee to make them successful and a good, professional driver,” said Troy Winthurst, Director of Safety.